Filk music

 Filk music is a musical culture, genre, and community tied to science fiction, fantasy, and horror fandom and a type of fan labor.
 The genre has existed since the early 1950s and been played primarily since the mid-1970s.
+The genre has a niche but faithful popularity in the underground.

 Etymology and definitions

 The term "filk" (originally a typographical error) predates 1955.
 (See also below.)

 Interfilk, a charity registered in California to "[promote] cultural exchange through filk music", offered multiple sources of definitions, without summary, for filk music c.
-2002, but since relies almost entirely on an article by Jordin Kare titled "Filk Music", originally published by Singout magazine, for their definition.
+2002, but since relies almost entirely on an article by Jordin Kare titled "Filk Music", originally published by Sing Out! magazine, for their definition.
 Kare quotes Nick Smith of the Los Angeles Filkharmonics as stating:It is a mixture of song parodies and original music, humorous and serious, about subjects like science fiction, fantasy, computers, cats, politics, the space program, books, movies, TV shows, love, war, death... and summarizes that "almost anything goes at a filksing".

 Filk has been defined as what is sung or performed by the network of people who originally gathered to sing at science fiction or fantasy conventions.

 Another definition focuses on filking as a community of those who are interested in filk music and who form part of the social network self-identified with filking.
 As described later in this article, the origins of filk in science fiction conventions and its current organization emphasizes the social-network aspect of filking.
 The social aspect of filk as contrasted with the "performer vs. audience" dichotomy of much of modern music was described in a speech by ethnomusicologist Sally Childs-Helton.